← Back to research

 How much does Maestro cost?

-Maestro is completely free and open-source.
+Maestro is completely free and open-source under the AGPL-3.0 license.
 Users only pay for their own AI provider API usage.

 Who created Maestro?